lester-lee/curious-places/contract.md

 **Dividing Up the Task: The Divsion of Labor**
  1. Shared responsibility for labor
- 2. Creation of a task list (ongoing and consistently updated) and equal delegation based on skills
+ 2. Creation of a task list (ongoing and consistently updated) and equal delegation based on skills)

 **Developing a Team Plan**
- 1. Using the information collected in determining roles, responsibilities and division of labor, develop a detailed plan for accomplishing the team's objectives for the next project deliverable (i.e. the group proposal)
+  **Group Proposal:**
+  1. Create Logo
+  2. Decide on Team Name
+  3. Revise feedback from individual proposal
+  4. Create Github project page
+  5. Create page for contract
+  6. Create page for proposal
+  7. Add citations and source materials along with team information
+  8. Create links to project page on individual course pages

 **Meeting Management**
  1. Meetings as frequently as needed, default to once a week